 All applicants will be considered for merit-based awards; no additional application is necessary.
 If a student has received a merit award, the Admissions Office will notify the recipient at the time of admission.

-If a student wishes to be considered for need based aid, s/he must apply to the program within the first three application rounds and complete the FAFSA at the time of application.
+If a student wishes to be considered for need based aid, they must apply to the program within the first three application rounds and complete the FAFSA at the time of application.
 To be considered for a need-based award, please fill out the free FAFSA form online at: fafsa.ed.gov and use the code 001739 for Northwestern University.
 Admitted students will receive notification of need-based awards on a rolling basis.
 Admitted students may receive BOTH merit and need-based awards.

 Students are encouraged to research various fellowship opportunities available to graduate students through Northwestern University’s Fellowship Office.